Cultural Itinerary of the Almoravids and Almohads

 Itinerary 8.
 Towards Eastern al-Andalus

 Departing from the Strait of Gibraltar, there is another branch of a great importance in the Route of the Almoravids and the Almohads within the domains of al-Andalus.
 It is the one which goes East and West bound searching the confines of the North-African empires.
-This itinerary first stage passes by the cities which once were included in the Nasrid Kingdom, the last redoubt of al-Andalus: Ronda, Antequera, Málaga, Granada, Guadix and Almería.
+The first part of this itinerary goes through the cities that made up the Nasrid kingdom, the last refuge of al-Andalus: Ronda, Antequera, Malaga, Granada, Guadix and Almeria.

 A second branch follows towards East, a territory filled with medinas, castles and ports.
 We follow historical routes where this itinerary getting round the fortress of Aledo, go across the fertile plains of Murcia to get to Valencia.
-Finally, the tour approaches the eastern and northern limits of that al-Andalus of the XIst and XIIIth centuries: in the Mediterranean sea, the Balearic Islands; towards the interior, Cuenca where the two centres of power: the Plateau one and the East met; and in direction to the river Ebro valley, Albarracín and Saragossa.
+Finally, the route approaches the eastern and northern limits of al-Andalus in the 11th and 13th centuries: in the Mediterranean, the Balearic Islands; inland, Cuenca, that linked the centres of power of the Central Plateau with the Levant; and towards the Ebro Valley, Albarracín and Saragossa.